What is Carronite?

 The Carronite layer acts as a reinforcement layer for the tub covering its underside while encapsulating the baseboard and giving it strength.
 The Carronite reinforcement is supported by a specially constructed frame and cradle system.
 Finally, the 5mm acrylic layer which smooth and shiny ensures durability is easy to clean and is stain resistant.

-Why You Should Consider Using Carronite For Your Needs
+Should You Consider Using Carronite for Your Bathroom?

 - Baths reinforced with Carronite are strengthened by three different layers and can hold heat about 30 minutes longer than the conventional acrylic baths.
 This makes them perfect for people who enjoy a lengthy, hot bath.